Commencement 2026

 Academic Regalia

-All 2024 graduates should order regalia when you apply for graduation for 2024.
+All graduating students in any given year will order regalia when applying for graduation.
 We value the centuries-old decorum and proud traditions associated with academia regalia.
 The cap, gown, and hood are international symbols of learning and accomplishment.
 With their unique heraldry and degree-specific designs, these regalia are long-standing emblems of our higher education culture.

 Regalia will be delivered directly to you based on the information provided at the time of your order when you applied for graduation.
 If you have not ordered, please do so by visiting University Caps and Gown, INC. Orders attempted after posted deadlines will need to be done directly through our //steve.erickson [at] balfour-rep.com (Balfour - University Cap and Gown representative).
 Please indicate that you missed the order deadline when contacting our representative.